1.What are the system requirements for ProVideoPlayer (PVP)?

 11.JPEGs (jpg) show as white image

-Still images in ProPresenter run within the QuickTime environment.
-This limits their resolution to either 2k (2,000x2,000) for MacBooks and Mac minis, and 4k for MacBook Pros, MacPros, and iMacs.
+Still images are limited to a resolution of 2k (2,000x2,000) for MacBooks and Mac minis, and 4k for MacBook Pros, MacPros, and iMacs.
 So if you see a blank white image when you expected to see that nice picture of a church outing from your 6mp camera, try sizing down the image to under 2k.
 You will not lose any noticeable resolution when displayed since your output is likely far less than these sizes and would be resized anyway during output (i.e. if your secondary output display / program screen is set to 1024x768, your 6mp, 2848x2136 image would be sized down to 1024x768 as it goes out the card).
 So ideally, just re-size the image to the same size as your output display resolution is set to (800x600 or whatever).

 This is likely a permissions issue with OS X. Follow these steps to correct the problem: